declanshanaghy/dollar-game/README.md

 ### Game Mechanics

-1. **Give Energy 🌊**: A vertex shares its essence with all connected neighbors, losing one dollar per connection while each neighbor gains one dollar.
+1. **Give Energy 🌊**: A cash stack shares its essence with all connected neighbors, losing one dollar per connection while each neighbor gains one dollar.

-2. **Receive Energy 🌈**: A vertex draws in the collective energy from its neighbors, gaining one dollar per connection while each neighbor loses one dollar.
+2. **Receive Energy 🌈**: A cash stack draws in the collective energy from its neighbors, gaining one dollar per connection while each neighbor loses one dollar.

-3. **Winning State ✨**: Achieve universal harmony by ensuring all vertices have zero or positive dollars.
+3. **Winning State ✨**: Achieve universal harmony by ensuring all cash stacks have zero or positive dollars.
 When you win, a cosmic starburst animation celebrates your achievement!

 4. **Game States**:
-   - **Won**: When all vertices have zero or positive dollars, the game is won.
+   - **Won**: When all cash stacks have zero or positive dollars, the game is won.
 All interactivity is disabled, and a celebratory starburst animation appears.
    - **Not Winnable**: When the total money is less than the genus, the game cannot be won.
 Interactivity is disabled, and a message is displayed.
-   - **In Progress**: When the game is in progress and winnable, you can interact with vertices to give or receive energy.
+   - **In Progress**: When the game is in progress and winnable, you can interact with cash stacks to give or receive energy.

 ### Algorithmic Consciousness